CERC-Genomic-Medicine/scripts/README.md

 ### plink_freq_strat_concordance.py
 Similar to `plink_freq_concordance.py`, but allows stratification by the groups (e.g. ancestry).
 Type `plink_freq_strat_concordance.py --help` to get the description of all parameters.
 You may need to load R (use `module spider r` and `module load r`) before running the script.

+### merge_minimac_dosages.py
+Merges imputed dosages when the genotype imputation was performed in subsets of samples.
+Subsets can have shared samples.
+Type `merge_minimac_dosages.py --help` to get the description of all parameters.